Microarchitecturovisco/Cloud-project/README.md

 All the containers will start at the same time.
 However, user and travel services will wait until the discovery service is available and then these application will start.
 Number of replicas for each service can be specified in the _docker-compose-swarm.yml_ file.
+In the current configuration there will be:
+- 1 replica of config server
+- 1 replica of discovery service
+- 2 replicas of user service
+- 2 replicas of travel service

 4. Check the status of the services:
 ```docker service ls```